 Ifosfamide is used to treat cancer.
-It may be included in pretransplant chemotherapy.
-Ifosfamide is frequently given to patients who will receive peripheral stem cell transplants.
+It may be included in pre-transplant chemotherapy.
+Ifosfamide is often given to patients who will get a peripheral stem cell transplant.
 This drug is given in the vein (IV) and may be given with the drug mesna.

-- Nausea and vomiting.
-These symptoms may occur within one to two hours after you receive the drug and may last up to 48 to 72 hours.
+- Nausea and throwing up (vomiting).
+These symptoms may happen within a few hours after your treatment and may last up to 48 to 72 hours.
 Medicines are available to stop or lessen these side effects.

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs seven days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
-You may need to get a transfusion of blood products may be required.
+Bone marrow depression usually occurs seven days after the drug is given and may raise your risk of infection, fatigue, and bleeding.
+You may need to get a transfusion of blood products.